google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 ## Tell the browser about your manifest

-When you have created the manifest add a `link` tag to all the pages that encompass your web app:
+When you have created the manifest, add a `link` tag to all the pages that encompass your web app: